Skip to main content

 Phishing Awareness: How to Recognize and Avoid Scams

 Phishing is one of the most common and dangerous forms of cybercrime today.
-It targets individuals and organizations through deceptive messages, typically via email, text, or even social media, intending to steal sensitive information such as passwords, credit card numbers, or personal identity details.
+It targets individuals and organizations through deceptive messages, typically via email, text, or even social media, with the goal of stealing sensitive information such as passwords, credit card numbers, or personal identity details.

 🎣 What is Phishing?